Will the Real sRGB Profile Please Stand Up?

 How well do the sRGB variants meet these two criteria for a well-behaved working space?
 I decided to check one sRGB variant from each of the five "RGB XYZ" groups listed above.
 In the codebox below I've used xicclu to convert from 8-bit RGB values to Lab values, for the following RGB values: (0,0,0), (28,28,28), (53,53,53), (99,99,99), (186,186,186), and (255,255,255):

 Putting aside the mystery profile (which would make a horrible working space profile), how should the Lab values in the codebox be interpreted?
+The only variant that is color-balanced and normalized is the ArgyllCMS variant.
 It's a little surprising to me how far from being color-balanced and normalized the other sRGB variants are, given that they are in such widespread use.
-The only variants that is color-balanced and normalized is the Argyllcms variant.

-However, if you push the values out beyond the six decimal places that the xicclu tool shows, most working spaces will turn out to be not completely color-balanced and normalized, because the ICC matrix profile only holds 8 decimal places, so there are rounding errors.
-And many (by no means all) standard working spaces will show imbalances even with the degree of precision that the xicclu tool allows.
+Many (by no means all) standard RGB working spaces besides the many sRGB profile variations will show imbalances even with the degree of precision that the xicclu tool allows.
 For instance, here are the values for the BetaRGB color space:

 BetaRGB xicclu -s255 -pl BetaRGB.icc 0 0 0 [RGB] -> MatrixFwd -> 0.000000 0.000000 0.000000 [Lab] 28 28 28 [RGB] -> MatrixFwd -> 7.013568 0.000000 0.000224 [Lab] 53 53 53 [RGB] -> MatrixFwd -> 20.669797 0.000000 0.000390 [Lab] 99 99 99 [RGB] -> MatrixFwd -> 41.974188 0.000000 0.000616 [Lab] 186 186 186 [RGB] -> MatrixFwd -> 76.046448 0.000000 0.000979 [Lab] 255 255 255 [RGB] -> MatrixFwd -> 100.000000 0.000000 0.001233 [Lab